 Techatticup Mine tours last about one hour and are by reservation only. (groups of four or more.)
 If you come during the weekend and do not have a reservation you will more than likely be able to join a group.

-Your tour guild takes you are around the buildings, shares some interesting stories about the wild days of Eldorado Canyon.
-And then the tour heads underground into Techatticup Mine where you get a taste of what it was like to be a gold miner Eldorado Canyon.
+Your tour guild takes you around the mining camp and shares some interesting stories about the wild days of Eldorado Canyon.
+Then the tour heads underground into Techatticup Mine where you get a taste of what it was like to be a gold miner Eldorado Canyon.

 The grounds of the Techatticup Mine property are scattered with hundreds of mining artifacts along with more modern props left over from the numerous movies and videos.
 Wedding and events can also be held on the property.